FZJ-IEK3-VSA/bslib/README.md

 ## Input-Data and further development
-...

-**Further development | Possibilities to collaborate**

-...

-If you find errors or are interested in develop the hplib, please create an ISSUE and/or FORK this repository and create a PULL REQUEST.
+If you find errors or are interested in develop the bslib, please create an ISSUE and/or FORK this repository and create a PULL REQUEST.